 At Jordan Middle School, the funds generously donated by parents and community members have allowed PiE to provide Jordan with $476,262.
 The money will be spent in 2017-18 in these vital areas to impact all students:

 - Additional Compelling Electives — Donations to PiE enrich the electives environment and reduce elective class sizes at Jordan.
-PiE funds will enable sections of creative writing, music sectionals and specialists, math enrichment, choir and accompanist, biotechnology, ceramics, Jordan TV (video production), architectural drawing, and an expansion in the language program in French.
+PiE funds will enable sections of creative writing, music sectionals and specialists, math enrichment, choir and accompanist, biotechnology, ceramics, Jordan TV (video production), and architectural drawing.
 PiE dollars allow Jordan to offer a wide array of electives so that kids can discover subjects they love in school

 - Student Guidance and Support — Gifts to PiE help fund additional counseling time, making it possible for each grade at Jordan to have its own counselor who will travel all three years with the same kids, allowing the counselors to know and support every student better